 Burega has performed at Carnegie Hall, the Newport Jazz Festival, Boston’s Symphony Hall, New England Conservatory’s Jordan Hall and the Berklee Performance Center.
 Burega has studied the saxophone with Bill Pierce and George Garzone, and has received numerous Berklee scholarships for her achievements on the saxophone: the Joseph E. Viola Award, the Paul Wagner Award, the Lester Lanin Award, and the Professional Performance Division Woodwind Award.

 Burega has written the music for several media projects.
-She composed original music for three climate change PSAs for Boston University's Hothouse Productions and Litton Entertainment, which are a call to action for climate change.
-As part of Documentary Practicum, Burega wrote for a documentary short film on the results of the Rwandan genocide, directed by Beth Murphy.
-Burega also wrote the original music for Beijing Film Academy graduate, Liao Kang's experimental short film: Hypersomnia.
-In this film, the music and sound design told the inner feelings of the characters.
-Burega was the composer for Emerson student, Nikki McGovern's "Grow Up" online series.
+She is currently working on the horror short film “Denmother” by director Cameron Bruce Nelson of Columbia University.
+She is working as the composer of animated short films, “Saturday Morning” by Joshua Hill of MassArt and “Cling” by Matthew Brisbon of Lesley University.
+Burega co-composed the score to the comedy short film “Granny Panties” by Anna Abbanat of Emerson College.
+Burega composed original music for three climate change PSAs for Boston University's Hothouse Productions and Litton Entertainment, which are a call to action for climate change.
+Burega wrote for a documentary short film on the results of the Rwandan genocide directed by Beth Murphy.
+Burega also wrote the score for Beijing Film Academy graduate, Liao Kang's experimental short film “Hypersomnia”.
+Burega was the main title composer for Emerson’s Nikki McGovern's online web series, called "Grow Up".

-Burega is a member of Women in Film & Video New England, The Alliance for Women Film Composers, and The Society of Composers & Lyricists.
-Burega’s work experience includes being the editor for the nonprofit JazzBoston newsletter, as well as working as a public relations assistant at the jazz PR firm Braithwaite & Katz and a booking and promotion assistant at the Amazing Things Arts Center.
+Burega’s work experience includes being JazzBoston’s newsletter editor, as well as working as an assistant at the jazz PR firm Braithwaite & Katz and at the Amazing Things Arts Center.